Henry Darger: Institutionalization

 Darger disliked the boys' home and fantasized about running away.
-His father visited him occasionally, and at one point attempted for one of his relatives to adopt him.
-He was successful academically, but alienated his peers through what he described as "strange noises with my mouth, nose, and throat" and repetitive motions with his hand.
+His father visited him occasionally, and at one point attempted to have one of his relatives adopt him.
+Darger was successful academically but alienated his peers through what he described as "strange noises with my mouth, nose, and throat" and repetitive motions with his hand.
 His vocalizations had him briefly expelled from his elementary school, but he was readmitted with the support of his home's director.
 Despite his readmission, his caretakers seem to have viewed him as "feeble-minded" or insane.
 After a clinical examination in November 1904, Darger was institutionalized at the Illinois Asylum for Feeble-Minded Children in Lincoln, Illinois.
-During the early 20th century, children in such facilities would be expected to remain in the asylum system for life.
+During the early 20th century, children in such facilities were expected to remain in the asylum system for life.
 An intake form prepared by a physician and his father described him as mentally deficient purely due to his "self-abuse" (masturbation), which was marked as having begun around age six.